 There are some little things in the design that keep bugging me a bit.
 The events work, but this still feels a bit fiddly.
 I ponder whether it might had been possible to create events that would change each game (rather than 1 round during a game).
 However, players have no issues with it.

 The prototype had the amount of respect points gained or lost indicated on the player cards.
 These are not there in the final printed version.
 I feel the game could have benefitted from this, as it improves usability.
 It only takes a few turns, but beginning players need to check a few times what amount they gain or lose.

 The design and development of this game really taught me a lot about game design and I am proud of the final product.
-During its development I founded a game design guild, aka spellenmaakgilde, and shifted to different career becoming a lecturer at a multimedia study where I also teach in game design (and organise playtesting events).
+During its development I founded the game design guild, Het Spellenmaakgilde, and shifted to different career becoming a lecturer at a multimedia study where I also teach in game design (and organise playtesting events).
 A second game has been published in 2018 and I am working on many concepts.
 It was a great journey, and still is.